cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

         verify: my_deployment_interface.verify
 {%endhighlight%}

-Let's add a deployment verification script execution to the previous example.
+Here we've added a `verify` operation to our interface which maps directly to a script afterwhich we've configured the `nodejs_app` node to use that operation.

 # Declaring an operation implementation within the node